CarlosVecina/CarlosVecinaWeb/content/authors/carlos-vecina/_index.md

 - About me
 ---

 I am a Data Scientist with experience using ML and AI to bring real value to business in CRM, Marketing and Energy Markets environments.

+What else?
+I am really passionate about research, state-of-the-art algorithms and procedures but always keeping a goal-oriented mindset to materialize this into project value and/or product features.